sanko/infix/docs/cookbook.md

 }
 ```

-### Recipe: Handling `long double`
+### Recipe: Handling `longdouble`

-**Problem**: You need to call a function that uses `long double`, which has different sizes and ABI rules on different platforms (e.g., 80-bit on x86, 128-bit on AArch64, or just an alias for `double` on MSVC/macOS).
+**Problem**: You need to call a function that uses `longdouble`, which has different sizes and ABI rules on different platforms (e.g., 80-bit on x86, 128-bit on AArch64, or just an alias for `double` on MSVC/macOS).

-**Solution**: Use the `long double` keyword in your signature. `infix`'s ABI logic contains the platform-specific rules to handle it correctly, whether it's passed on the x87 FPU stack (System V x64), in a 128-bit vector register (AArch64), or as a normal `double`.
+**Solution**: Use the `longdouble` keyword in your signature. `infix`'s ABI logic contains the platform-specific rules to handle it correctly, whether it's passed on the x87 FPU stack (System V x64), in a 128-bit vector register (AArch64), or as a normal `double`.

 ```c
 #include <math.h>